-Establishing a Bluetooth Connection to Android, Chromebook and Windows Devices
+Making a Bluetooth Connection to Android, Chromebook, and Windows Devices

-To download and run the programs that you create in EV3 Programming, follow these steps to connect the device to the EV3 Brick via Bluetooth (to view an animation of the connection process, watch the Quick Start Video in the Lobby Menu of EV3 Programming):
+To download and run programs that you create in EV3 Programming, connect the device to the EV3 Brick via Bluetooth using the following steps (to view an animation of the connection process, watch the Quick Start Video in the Lobby Menu of EV3 Programming):

 - 1. Confirm that the EV3 Brick is turned on. - 2.
-Enable Bluetooth on the EV3 Brick and ensure that the iPhone/ iPad/iPod setting is unchecked (please refer to page 35 for further details). - Verify that Bluetooth is enabled on the device then open a new or existing program in EV3 Programming.
+Enable Bluetooth on the EV3 Brick and ensure the iPhone/iPad/iPod setting is unchecked (see page 35 for further details). - 3.
+Make sure Bluetooth is enabled on the device, and open a new or existing program in EV3 Programming.
 For Chromebook devices, click the status area in the lower right corner of the Chromebook and click the Bluetooth icon.
-If Bluetooth is off, select 'Enable Bluetooth'.
+If Bluetooth is off, select "Enable Bluetooth."
 Your Chromebook will now start searching for devices.
-It may take some time for the Chromebook to find the EV3 Brick. - 4.
-Tap click the No Device Connected icon in the top right corner. - 5.
-Tap click the 'Connect' button. - 6.
-Select the EV3 Brick that you would like to connect to from the list of available bricks. - 7.
-Manually accept the connection on your EV3 Brick then enter the passkey and press the Centre Button.
-The default passkey is '1234'.
-If you are prompted, enter the same passkey in EV3 Programming. - 8.
-The connection is now established and a '<>' symbol is shown at the top left of the EV3 Brick Display (next to the Bluetooth icon) confirming the connection.
+It may take some time for the Chromebook to find the EV3 Brick. - Tap/ click the No Device Connected icon at the top right corner. - 5.
+Tap/ click the "Connect" button. - 6.
+Select the EV3 Brick you want to connect to from the list of available bricks. - 7.
+Accept the connection on your EV3 Brick manually, then enter the passkey and press the Center button for OK.
+The default is 1234.
+Enter the same passkey in EV3 Programming if prompted. - 8.
+The connection is now established and a "<>" symbol is shown at the top left of the EV3 Brick Display (next to the Bluetooth icon) to confirm the connection.

-To disconnect the EV3 Brick from the device, go to the Hardware Page and tap the 'Disconnect' button.
+To disconnect the EV3 Brick from the device, go to the Hardware Page and tap the "Disconnect" button.

-Further information about Bluetooth settings on the EV3 Brick can be found on page 35.
+More information about Bluetooth settings on the EV3 Brick can be found on page 35.